 Unlike articles in popular magazines that are often written anonymously or by a member of the editorial staff, articles in scholarly journals almost always identify the responsible author.
-Not only are the authors' names provided, but also their professional qualifications and institutional affiliations.
-For articles with multiple authors, this information will be provided for each author.
+Not only are the authors' names given, but also their professional qualifications/credentials and institutional affiliations are provided.
+For articles with multiple authors, this information may be provided for each author.
 The information may variously appear at the beginning of the article, at the bottom of the first page, or just before the references.

 ⇒ In the sample article by Villamil-Gomez, et al., from what 3 countries did the authors hail?